-This was a sprawling day — closer to a week's worth of small fronts than one story.
-The throughline, if there is one: most of it was about making Loupe runnable by someone who isn't me, and the rest was making it look like one coherent product while I was in there anyway.
+The thing that clicked today: most of a sprawling, week's-worth-of-fronts day turned out to be about one throughline, making Loupe runnable by someone who isn't me, with the rest spent making it look like one coherent product while I was in there anyway.

 Built / shipped

 The portable Apple-enrichment path, end to end.
 This is the big one.
-Loupe's enrichment database — aesthetic scores, scene labels, people seeds — is derived entirely from a macOS photo library, which until now meant my macOS photo library.
-I built the whole chain so a second person can produce theirs:
+Loupe's enrichment database (aesthetic scores, scene labels, people seeds) is derived entirely from a macOS photo library, which until now meant my macOS photo library.
+The whole chain now exists so a second person can produce theirs:

 - A standalone Mac-side helper that extracts the records and the search index, packages everything into a single archive.

 - A generalized builder that consumes that archive and reconstructs the database.
-I proved the join key the Apple label index uses is the photo's own UUID (99.6% match) — not the other identifiers I'd assumed might work.
+I proved the key the Apple label index uses to identify a photo is the photo's own UUID (99.6% match), not the other identifiers I'd assumed might work.

 - A new upload endpoint and a "Read the negatives" card in the setup console: drop in the archive, it builds to a scratch database, sanity-checks the row counts, backs up the live one, swaps it in, and reloads.
 No command line anywhere in the flow.

-I validated it against my own 81,000-photo library: the new build went from ~73,000 bridged records to ~76,800, zero regressions, and it actually corrected 700-odd previously mis-stamped photos.
-A filesize-tightened matcher recovered files that the old, stricter logic had refused.
+I validated it against my own 81,000-photo library: the new build went from ~73,000 matched records to ~76,800, zero regressions, and it actually corrected 700-odd previously mis-stamped photos.
+Matching on file size as well as name recovered files that the old, stricter logic had refused.

 A setup console that can run the pipeline.
 The console used to be a read-only status page.
-Now it can start the hand-run stages — ingest, contact-sheet generation, face detection — as detached, single-flighted, resumable jobs, each with its own trigger card.
+Now it can start the hand-run stages (ingest, contact-sheet generation, face detection) as background jobs that run one at a time, survive a page refresh, and can resume, each with its own trigger card.
 You click "Develop," it kicks off ingestion in the background and streams progress with a live rate and ETA; the same machinery generalizes across all three stages.

 Frontend out of the monolith.
 The app's frontend was 2,000+ lines of HTML/CSS/JS embedded inside a 4,400-line Python server file.
-I lifted it out into its own files in two stages — first the whole page as one literal, then splitting the CSS and JS into real static assets — verified at each step by a byte-for-byte diff of the served page.
+It came out into its own files in two stages (first the whole page as one block, then the CSS and JS split into real static files), and I verified each step by a byte-for-byte diff of the served page.

 Problems & fixes

-- The marketing site's mockups rendered broken — full-width images, bare "?" rows.
+- The marketing site's mockups rendered broken: full-width images, bare "?" rows.
 It read like a CSS bug, but the live CSS was correct.
-The real cause: I'd reused the same cache-buster query string across several CSS edits, so returning browsers kept serving a stale stylesheet.
+The real cause: I'd reused the same cache-busting version tag across several CSS edits, so returning browsers kept serving a stale stylesheet.
 Bumping the version fixed it.
-Lesson logged: bump the cache-buster on every CSS change, ideally automatically in the deploy script.
+Lesson logged: bump the version on every CSS change, ideally automatically in the deploy script.

 - The site kept deploying to the wrong place.
-My local branch was named one thing while the host's production branch was another, so every plain deploy silently landed as a preview and the live site stayed stale — two generations behind, it turned out.
-Fixed by pinning the production branch explicitly and writing a deploy script that hard-codes it, refuses a dirty tree, and verifies the live site after.
+My local branch was named one thing while the host's production branch was another, so every plain deploy silently landed as a preview and the live site stayed stale.
+Two generations behind, it turned out.
+Fixed by pinning the production branch explicitly and writing a deploy script that hard-codes it, refuses to run with uncommitted changes, and verifies the live site after.

 Decisions

 - Cold-start by guarding the readers, not by bootstrapping a database.
-The app couldn't boot a truly empty library.
-Rather than have the server write a starter database, I guarded the three readers that crashed on the empty path — the server never writes the metadata store; the "Develop" click creates it, because the pipeline owns it.
+The app couldn't boot with a truly empty library.
+Rather than have the server write a starter database, the three readers that crashed on the empty path got guards: the server never writes the metadata store; the "Develop" click creates it, because the pipeline owns it.

 - The design system is the canonical source of truth.
 The live app's colors are a tracked drift that reconciles up to canonical, not the other way around.